 Indicate the freeze tolerance limit and freezing control measures in accordance with 603.3

-Identify non-water heat transfer fluids used in the solar thermal systemProvide instructions on control system operation, including indicators, adjustments, alarms, and trouble-shooting procedures in accordance with 603.5.
+Identify non-water heat transfer fluids used in the solar thermal system by name and toxicity classification.

+Provide instructions on control system operation, including indicators, adjustments, alarms, and trouble-shooting procedures in accordance with 603.5.

 603.2 Maintenance.
-The operation manual shall include a comprehensive plan for maintaining the specified performance of the solar pool heating or cooling system over the design life of the system.
+The operation manual shall include a comprehensive plan for maintaining the specified performance of the solar pool heating system over the design life of the system.
 The plan shall include a schedule and description of procedures for ordinary and preventive maintenance including cleaning of collector exterior surfaces.
 The manual shall describe minor repairs and anticipated frequency.

 603.4 Freeze protection instructions.
 The operation manual shall include measures to be taken to prevent freeze damage to solar thermal collectors and/or components.
 If the system relies on draindown drainback or other owner-initiated measure(s) to prevent freezing during periods of sub-freezing weather, specific directions for such measures must be set forth, along with instructions for system refilling and restart.